testvon/alecsatin.github.io/_posts/2017-01-26-social-isolation-and-the-christian.md

 # Don't hide your weakness

 There's an arrogance which seeks to pretend things are *just fine* when they are *far from okay*.
 Christians learn early on to *put on a good face*.
 But a good face is a *put-on*.
-A church of masks is a cold place.
+A church of masks is cold.
 The lonely sheep shake hands and smile quietly as they shuffle out the door.

 # What it feels like